vuestorefront/storefront-ui/packages/vue/docs/creating-new-component.md

-# How to create Storefront UI component
+# How to create/edit Storefront UI component

 At this point I assume you're already familiar with [composition rules](https://docs.storefrontui.io/component-rules.html)